MakerBogans/BoganParts/RoadkillExtended/README.md

 # Roadkill Enhanced Toolhead PCB Family

-The RKE family of toolhead boards are based off the roadkill board designed xbst_ but offer numerous improvements.
+The RKE family of toolhead boards are based off the roadkill board designed xbst_ but offers numerous improvements.

-* Heater current capacity is greatly improved offering 5A of capacity on the RKE-Long board and 6A on RKE^2^.
+* Heater current capacity is greatly improved offering 5A of capacity on the RKE-Long board and 6A on RKE<sup>2</sup>.
 * Support for simultaneous use of neopixels, filament sensor, inductive probe and x endstop switch with dedicated ports for all features.
 * All boards within the RKE family are pin compatible allowing for mix and matching of boards.